 As revolutionary as blockchain technology is, it’s not going to dominate the invoicing or document distribution market anytime soon.
 Whilst there will be competitive advantage to early adopters being able to offer a blockchain-connected solution, its certain that many of the current electronic channels will remain for some time.

 How can we be so certain?
 Well, it’s already clear that electronic invoicing offers distinct savings (around €6.40 per invoice by some estimates) over paper, and yet this is only growing at 20% year on year.
 It’s human nature to fear change, and change to such business-critical services as invoice distribution takes the longest time to approve.

 Document distribution, in the wider sense, is also likely to shift slowly to a blockchain-centric approach, but there will be no overnight revolution, change will be measured in years.

-How to prepare for the blockchain revolution
+How to prepare for the implications of blockchain technology

 Whilst we wouldn’t recommend investing in a whole new team to identify and implement blockchain solutions just yet, it’s important to prepare for the future.
-Talk to us today and find out how Netsend can enable you to support invoicing and document distribution in a vast range of formats and standards, including blockchain when this becomes relevant to your market.
+Talk to us today and find out how Netsend can enable you to support invoicing and document distribution in a vast range of formats and standards, including implications of blockchain technology when this becomes relevant to your market.